Iran University of Medical Sciences • Journals

 13.1 Tables

 Prepare each table on a separate page at the end of the manuscript or as a separate file, according to the journal’s preference.
-Number tables consecutively (Table 1, Table 2, …) and provide:
+Number tables consecutively and provide concise titles, clear headings and explanatory footnotes.

 13.2 Figures and artwork

-• File formats: preferred formats are TIFF, PNG, JPEG or SVG for vector graphics.
+- File formats: TIFF, PNG, JPEG or SVG for vector graphics.
 Avoid low-resolution screenshots.

-• Colour: use colour where it adds value.
-Ensure adequate contrast for readers with colour-vision deficiencies and for grayscale printouts.
+- Colour: ensure adequate contrast for readers with colour-vision deficiencies and for grayscale printouts.

-Raw or original image files should be retained and made available on request, in line with research integrity best practice.
-Any image manipulation must be applied to the entire image, described in the Methods or figure legend when relevant, and must not misrepresent the data.
+Raw or original image files should be retained and made available on request.
+Any image manipulation must not misrepresent data.

 13.3 Rich media: videos and audio